authelia/authelia/docs/content/en/configuration/identity-providers/openid-connect/clients.md

 documentation for the application you are trying to configure [OpenID Connect 1.0] for will likely have a list of scopes or claims required which can be matched with the above guide.

+The scope values must be one of those documented in the [scope definitions](../../../integration/openid-connect/introduction.md#scope-definitions) with one exception.
+If the

 ### grant_types

 {{< confkey type="list(string)" default="authorization_code" required="no" >}}